singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 We will almost certainly want at least one task queue, where we can queue up work that needs to be done.
 This work will include tasks such as pulling in new bank data, re-analyzing budgets, and categorizing new bank data.
 It would also include re-trying tasks that failed.

-These tasks will likely have some sort of priority associated with them, as some need to be performed more ohen  than others.
+These tasks will likely have some sort of priority associated with them, as some need to be performed more often than others.
 We want to build a task queue system that can prioritize some task types over others, while still ensuring that all tasks will be performed eventually.
 That is, we wouldn't want a low priority task to essentially "starve" because there are always higher priority tasks.

 One important part of the system that we haven't yet addressed  will be the email system.
 We could use a task to regularly crawl user's data to check if they're exceeding their budget, but that means checking every single user daily.
 Instead, we'll want to queue a task whenever a transaction occurs that potentially exceeds a budget.
 We can store the current budget totals by category to make it easy to understand if a new transaction exceeds the budget.